Master Naturalists

 Training

-The 11 week Master Naturalist training is held annually and consists of a minimum of 32 hours of classroom instruction and eight hours of fieldwork.
-To become a certified Master Naturalist you must complete 60 hours of volunteer service within two years.
+The 12-week training is held annually and consists of a minimum of 32 hours of classroom instruction and eight hours of fieldwork.
+You must complete 60 hours of volunteer service within two years to become certified.
 To remain active in the program, an additional 30 hours of volunteer service and 10 hours of continuing education must be performed annually.

 Training will include sessions on: